jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 ### How to start thinking about a Gaussian Process?

-We can start thinking about Gaussian processes by build up to it from univariate and multivariate Gaussians.
+We can start thinking about Gaussian processes by building up to it from univariate and multivariate Gaussians.
 Starting with a single random variable, $X_1 \sim N(\mu_1, \sigma_1^2)$, we can append another random variable $X_2 \sim N(\mu_2, \sigma_2^2)$ to get the vector $(X_1, X_2)$.
 If $X_1$ and $X_2$ have covariance $\sigma_{12}$, this vector will have distribution:

 $$ \begin{pmatrix} X_1 \\ X_2 \end{pmatrix} \sim N \left(\begin{bmatrix} \mu_1 \\ \mu_2 \end{bmatrix}, \begin{bmatrix} \sigma_1^2 & \sigma_{12} \\ \sigma_{12} & \sigma_2^2 \end{bmatrix} \right)$$

-If we continue appending more Normally distributed random variables, $X_3, X_4, ...$ we can construct larger and larger multivariate Gaussians once we have their mean and covariance.
+If we continue appending more Normally distributed random variables, $X_3, X_4, ...$ we can construct larger and larger multivariate Gaussians, once we have their mean and covariance.
+Then, the multivariate Gaussian will be fully specified by the mean and covariance matrix.
 To generalize this concept of continuously incorporating Normally distributed RV's into the same distribution, we need a function to describe the mean and another to describe the covariance.

-This is exactly what the Gaussian process provides.
-It is specified by a mean function, $\mu(X)$ and a covariance function (called the kernel function), $k(X, X')$, that returns the covariance between any two points, $X$ and $X'$.
+This is what the Gaussian process provides.
+It is specified by a mean function, $\mu(X)$ and a covariance function (called the kernel function), $k(X, X')$, that returns the covariance between two points, $X$ and $X'$.
 Now we can model any amount (possibly infinite) of variables with the GP using the mean and kernel function.
-Since the GP can model an infinite number of random variables they are considered a distribution over functions, and written as:
+Since the GP can model an infinite number of random variables it is considered a distribution over functions, and written as:

 $$ f(x) \sim GP(\mu(x), k(x, x'))$$